scientiac/scientiac.github.io/content/blog/nixos_intro.md

 In general `nix flakes` does the following changes to the old nix workflow:

-1. It **replaces channels**  which was an imperative operation diverting from the fact that NixOS was meant to be fully declarative.
+1. It **replaces channels** which was an imperative operation which diverted from the fact that NixOS was meant to be fully declarative.
 2. **Ability to lock dependencies** by creating a flake.lock file ensuring reproducability.
 3. Makes it easier to **install external software** that is  not yet packaged in NIxpkgs.
 4. Adds a way to **import Nix expressions from elsewhere** on the internet.